 The Hot Pink Paper Campaign

-An issue based election campaign that amplifies the voices of communities who are otherwise not heard in the election process.
+An issue-based campaign that amplifies the voices of communities who are often not heard at city hall.

 We use the HPPC to challenge public discussion and debate around city issues and centre the folks who need the city to work for them most.